 GOOD FOR: Gaining mailing list subscribers

-I haven’t used Convertkit yet but I’m thinking of getting it soon!
-If you’ve been onto blogs that offer something for free if you sign up to their mailing list, they’re most likely using Convertkit.
-It’s not easy to collect email addresses, so offering an incentive for signing up and having it sent off immediately to every new subscriber is a great way to draw people in.
+If you’ve ever been onto blogs that offer something for free if you sign up to their mailing list, they’re most likely using Convertkit.
+It’s not easy to collect email addresses, so offering an incentive for signing up and having it sent off immediately to every new subscriber is a great way to draw people in and so many bloggers are building email lists of thousands using this program.